ejongepier/metabarcoding-qiime.github.io/docs/_sources/crunchomics.rst.txt

 Using 2 cpus, this takes ca. 3m1.940s.
 On a larger data set you may want to use more ``cpus-per-task``.
 Note that for the ``qiime cutadapt trim-paired``-command you used ``p-cores`` while here you need ``p-threads``.
-Pretty annoying that this is not consitent, but that simply is the way the developers defined their parameters which often differs.
+Pretty annoying that this is not consistent, but that simply is the way the developers defined their parameters which often differs.
 Check-out the help function of the command you like to run to learn more.

 .. code-block:: bash